MoikeCheck/be-NCnews/README.md

 ## My goal for this project was to build a back-end API for my news app front-end project

 In this project a RESTful API where I made use of tools such as Node.js, Jest, Express, Supertest and PostgeSQL.
-The client perform GET, POST, PATCH and DELETE requests using the data stored.
+The client performs GET, POST, PATCH and DELETE requests using the data stored.

 ## Instructions